torykling/Project2/README.md

 # **Game of War**
-  Project 2

 ##  **Goal**
-### The goal of this project was to create a program that would run in the console and simulate the classic card game "War".
+>The goal of this project was to create a program that would run in the console and simulate the classic card game "War".

 ![Game Screenshot](gameScreenshot.png "Game Screenshot")

 ##  **Languages**
-### This game is built primarily in JavaScript with some html to allow the user to see the game in the browser console.
+>This game is built primarily in JavaScript with some HTML to allow the user to see the game in the browser console.

 ##  **Download**
-### To download this game, fork and clone this repository.
+> To download this game, fork and clone this repository.
 Open the index.html file in your browser.
 Open the browser console and follow instructions to play the game!

 ##  **Challenges**
 >The biggest challenge here was breaking the game down into lots of tiny functions and making sure that they worked together properly.